knpuniversity/symfony4/sfcasts/uploads/server-setup.md

 Yo friends!
 It's file upload time!
 Woo!
 We are going to absolutely *crush* this topic... yea know... because file uploads are a *critical* part of the Internet.
-Where would we be if we couldn't upload photos selfies... or videos of Victor's cat... or SPAM our friends with memes!?!?!
+Where would we be if we couldn't upload selfies... or videos of Victor's cat... or SPAM our friends with memes!?!?!
 That's not a world I want to live in.

 But... is uploading a file really *that* hard: add a file input to a form, submit,